adamantine-sim/adamantine/joss/paper.md

 # Simulated Physics

 ## Thermal simulation
-`Adamantine` solves an anisotropic version of standard continuum heat transfer model used in additive manufacturing simulations [@Megahed2016,@KELLER2017244].
+`Adamantine` solves an anisotropic version of standard continuum heat transfer model used in additive manufacturing simulations [@Megahed2016; @KELLER2017244].
 The model includes the change of phases between powder, liquid, and solid and accounts for latent heat release for melting/solidification phase transformations.
-The model assumes the presence of a "mushy" zone, i.e., the liquidus and the solidus are different, as is generally the case for alloys.
-The heat input by the laser, electron beam, electric-arc, or other process-specific heat source is introduced using a volumetric source term [@Goldak1984,@KNAPP2023111904].
+It assumes the presence of a "mushy" zone, i.e., the liquidus and the solidus are different, as is generally the case for alloys.
+The heat input by the laser, electron beam, electric-arc, or other process-specific heat source is introduced using a volumetric source term [@Goldak1984; @KNAPP2023111904].
 Adiabatic, convective, and radiative boundary conditions are implemented, with the option to combine convective and radiative boundary conditions.

 ## Mechanical simulation
-`Adamantine` can perform elasto-plastic simulations.
-The plastic model is the linear combination of the isotropic and kinematic hardening described in [@borja2013].
+`Adamantine` can perform elastoplastic simulations.
+The plastic model is the linear combination of the isotropic and kinematic hardening described in @borja2013.
 This allows us to model both the change in yield stress and the Bauschinger effect.

 ## Thermomechanical simulation
 Thermomechanical simulations in `adamantine` are performed with one-way coupling from the temperature evolution to the mechanical evolution.
-We neglect the effect of demoformation on the thermal simulation.
-An extra term in the mechanical simulation accounts fosr the eigenstrain assosciated with by thermal expansion of the material [@fung2001,@Megahed2016].
+We neglect the effect of deformation on the thermal simulation.
+An extra term in the mechanical simulation accounts fosr the eigenstrain assosciated with by thermal expansion of the material [@fung2001; @Megahed2016].

 # Data Assimilation
 Data assimilation "is the approximation of a true state of some physical system